baites/baites.github.io/_posts/2030-01-15-string-hashing-and-palindromes.md

 \end{aligned}
 %%</p>

-**Note**: In this proof, I use all the properties of the [modular arithmetic](https://www.khanacademy.org/computing/computer-science/cryptography/modarithmetic/a/what-is-modular-arithmetic).

 > **Proposition (B):** The backwards hashes for the reverse string \\|R\\| of \\|S\\| are related by the following recurrence:
 >
 ><p>%%